DFHack/isoworld/Readme.txt

-w					Increase ligting quality. arrow keys			Move around. shift				Inncrease scroll speed.
+w					Increase ligting quality. arrow keys			Move around. shift				Inncrease scroll speed. left click (on minimap)	Jump to area on map. right click drag	Move around.

 ====How to make a tileset====
 Tilesets are stored in three main groups of files, tilesets.ini, which contains a list of all the tilesets that should be loaded, a main tileset config, and a number of tile configs. the structure is as follows: